Overview

 Fellowships are designed to provide a twelve-month experience of working in a specific clinical or system leadership field.

-Fellows will typically spend one day a week in a host organisation such as: ICS, HCPs and Trusts, two to three days in clinical practice and one day completing an academic qualification at the University of Kent.
-Mentoring and supervision support is provided throughout the twelve months.
+Fellows will typically spend one day a week in a host organisation such as: ICS, HCPs and Trusts, and three to four days in clinical practice.

 There are different types of Fellowships which could include: